 Something we often hear from new clients is that they should have looked for a large IT provider sooner instead of using the same “IT guy” for years without question.
 (For this interview, we’re referring to the “IT guy” as a male or female break/fix contractor, single in-house IT person, or a small 2-3 person outsourced firm.)
 Many clients say they don’t know what they don’t know when it comes to technology and they didn’t realize how much of an impact changing IT support providers would have on their business.

-With that in mind, we decided to pick the brain of the two partners at My IT, David Bourgeois and Patrick Leonard, and ask them what are the signs that a business has outgrown their IT guy?
+With that in mind, we decided to pick the brains of David Bourgeois and Patrick Leonard, and ask them what are the signs that a business has outgrown their IT guy?

 Q1 – What is a telltale sign that an IT guy may be in over his head?